nbeversl/urtext_docs/README.md

 #### Sublime

-Press Shift-Ctrl-/ on a line containing a link to open the node with the linked ID.
+Key : [Open Urtext Link:	`ctrl + shift + /`](#open-urtext-link:	`ctrl-+-shift-+-/`) on a line containing a link to open the node with the linked ID.
 If the link is to an inline node, Sublime will scroll to and center its starting point.